PURPOSE OPERATION COMMAND LINES OPTIONS RELATED PROGRAMS

 To find (and isolate) semi-colon (;) delimited fields within the X-Ways metadata field that is exported during the X-Ways "Export List" operation, or HTML report generation of X-Ways.
 The default X-Ways export list is tab delimited, and this program ONLY works on those tab delimited files.

-The X-ways report that is generated is a typical HTML report.
 The report contains a Metadata: field.
-The contents are usually identified as individual Metadata items seperated with a carriage return or (HTML line break command).
+The contents are usually identified as individual

 Similar to this sample shown here.
 It may contain a lot of irrelevant information.